react-native-community/react-native-template-typescript/README.md

 ## :star: Features

--   Seamless integration with the React Native CLI
+-   Seamless integration with the React Native CLI! :sparkles:
--   Always latest dependencies
+-   Consistent with the default React Native template (no additional stuff)
--   React Native TypeScript transformer directly integrated into the packager!
-(No separate process for TSC)
+-   React Native TypeScript transformer directly integrated into the packager (no separate process for `tsc`)
--   Unit testing in TypeScript with Jest
+-   Unit testing in TypeScript with TS Jest
+-   Always latest dependencies :raised_hands:

 ## :arrow_forward: Quick Start